Submitted by the Niagara County Department of Health

-The Niagara County Department of Health Nursing Division, in partnership with the Niagara County Office for the Aging, is offering a free diabetes self-management workshop.
-The series is scheduled to begin Monday, April 13, at the North Tonawanda Public Library, 505 Meadow Drive.
-It runs from 10 a.m. to 12:30 p.m.
+The Niagara County Department of Health nursing division, in partnership with the Niagara County Office for the Aging, is offering a free diabetes self-management workshop.
+The six-week course is scheduled for 9:30 a.m. to noon Fridays, beginning Sept.
+8, at the North Tonawanda Public Library.

-Individuals with diabetes or caregivers of persons with diabetes can register for the diabetes self-management workshop program by calling public health educator Stacy Knott at 716-278-1900.
-Organizations and groups are also encouraged to contact the nursing division to schedule a free diabetes and/or chronic disease self-management workshop for their staff/clients.
+Individuals with diabetes or caregivers of persons with diabetes can register for the diabetes self-management workshop program by calling Stacy Knott, M.S.Ed., nursing operations manager, Niagara County Department of Health nursing division, at 716-278-1900.

-For information on how participating in the workshops can help you manage diabetes, visit http://www.niagaracounty.com/health/Services/Nursing-Division/Diabetes-Self-Mgmt.
+For information on how participating in the workshops can help you manage your diabetes, please visit http://www.niagaracounty.com/departments/m-r/nursing/diabetes_self-management_program_workshops.php.